ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     # {{ test_list | ansible.netcommon.ipv6('ipv4') }}
     ['0.0.0.1/32']

-But we can make a double conversion if needed
+But we can make a double conversion if needed:

 .. code-block:: yaml+jinja